Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 }

-Please note that this class uses the new operator for the user interface components.
+This class uses the new operator to create user interface components.

-In this case you made the decision to have a hard coupling to the corresponding user interface toolkit.
+In this case, you have intentionally chosen a hard dependency on the UI toolkit.

 |